AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 ## PayPal variables

-When using the PayPal on-boarding tool with Adobe Commerce on cloud infrastructure 2.2, add the following variable to `magento.app.yaml` in the environment variables section.
+When using the PayPal on-boarding tool with Adobe Commerce on cloud infrastructure, add the following variable to the `variables:env` section of the `magento.app.yaml` file.

 ```yaml
 # Environment variables